Todd Kohlhepp: 1987 kidnapping conviction

 On November 25, 1986, 15-year-old Kohlhepp kidnapped 14-year-old Kristie Granado in Tempe, Arizona.
 He threatened her with a .22-caliber revolver, brought her back to his home, tied her up, taped her mouth shut, and raped her.
-Afterwards, he walked her home and threatened to kill her entire family if she told anyone about what had happened.
+Afterward, he walked her home and threatened to kill her entire family if she told anyone about what had happened.
 Kohlhepp was charged with kidnapping, sexual assault, and committing a dangerous crime against children.

 In 1987, he pleaded guilty to the kidnapping charge, and the other charges were dropped.
-He was sentenced to fifteen years in prison and registered as a sex offender.
+He was sentenced to 15 years in prison and registered as a sex offender.
 According to court records, Kohlhepp was diagnosed with borderline personality disorder and was noted as having an above-average IQ of 118 (percentile rank 88.5 at σ = 15).

 The judge in the case said Kohlhepp was "very bright and should be advanced academically," but "behaviorally and emotionally dangerous" and likely could not be rehabilitated.
 Kohlhepp's probation officer wrote a similar description in court papers and added that Kohlhepp "felt the world owed him something."
 Kohlhepp's attorney in that case later went on to say that, when defending him, "he did not believe his client would go on to harm others" in the future.
 During his imprisonment, Kohlhepp was initially cited for violations that included some violent behavior; after turning twenty, however, he had no other records of disobedience.